pydicom/pydicom/doc/pydicom_dev_guide.rst

 Git and GitHub
 ~~~~~~~~~~~~~~

-At the moment of a release, a git branch need to be created with the semantic
+At the moment of a release, a git branch needs to be created with the semantic
 ``major.minor.X`` (e.g. ``1.0.X).
 It will be used in the future to backport bug
 fixes.